mapmeld/diy-island/README.md

 <img src="https://raw.github.com/mapmeld/imaginary-island/master/screenshots/upload_to_mapbox.png"/>

-If you experience issues, go to the Export menu again and click View exports to try again, or export MBTiles and upload the tiles yourself.
+If you experience issues, go to the Export menu again and click View exports to try again, or export MBTiles and upload the tiles using MapBox tools.

 ## Add Markers